 Differences in cost and ROI

 Another critical point to consider is the high cost and complexity associated with implementing traditional CDPs.
-These platforms often require significant investment, both in terms of financial resources and time (with the implication of marketing and data teams).
+These platforms often require significant investment, both in terms of financial resources and time, involving significant effort from both marketing and data teams.

 A Composable CDP offers more flexibility to address complex use cases.
-Its architecture, free from traditional CDP limitations, provides greater control and specificity in building audience cohorts and powering complex marketing scenarios.
+Its architecture, free from traditional CDP limitations, provides greater control and specificity in building audiences and cohorts and powering complex marketing scenarios.

-You can granularly build and define audiences thanks to behavioral data, offline interactions and Data Science metrics
+You can build and define audiences granularly thanks to behavioural data, offline interactions and Data Science metrics

-You can pass over more data (first party attributes, predictive metrics, etc.) to your ads, CRM or support platforms, improving your customer knowledge and then lowering your Customer Acquisition Costs (CAC)
+You can transmit more data (first-party attributes, predictive metrics, etc.) to your ads, CRM or support platforms, improving your customer knowledge and then lowering your Customer Acquisition Costs (CAC)

-You can create more personalised customer experiences by orchestrating user journeys across marketing platforms and perform A/B testing in real time for various audiences
+You can create more personalised customer experiences by orchestrating user journeys across marketing platforms and performing A/B testing in real time for various audiences

-At DinMo, we adopt the term 'Modular CDP' to better encapsulate our approach towards what is traditionally known as Composable CDP.
-This preference stems not just from the feature set, but more so from our overarching vision and strategy.
-This is where we differ radically from our competitors.
+At DinMo, we adopt the term 'Modular CDP' to better encapsulate our approach to what is traditionally known as a Composable CDP.
+This preference stems not just from the feature set, but primarily from our overarching vision and strategy.
+This is a key point of difference from our competitors.

-The concept of a composable CDP often revolves around a technical framework, anchored in the idea of a 'Best of Breed' model.
-This approach typically involves assembling an array of features and platforms, each intricately designed for specific functions.
-However, while the technical capabilities are important, at DinMo, we prioritise the business application and its impact.
+The concept of a composable CDP often revolves around a technical framework, rooted in the idea of a 'Best of Breed' model.
+This approach typically involves assembling a range of features and platforms, each purpose-built for specific functions.
+However, while the technical capabilities are important, at DinMo, we prioritise the business application and impact.

 The modularity of our architecture allows you to focus on your marketing use cases rather than on "technology stacks."
 Many organisations need to solve use cases, but they often think too broadly about technologies.
-They fail to recognise that they simply need a method to utilise and activate their existing data.
-Implementing the right solutions can streamline campaigns and enhance organisational efficiency.
+They fail to realise that they simply need a method to utilise and activate their existing data.
+Implementing the right solutions can streamline campaigns and improve organisational efficiency.

 Composable CDP: A Modular Approach